KPO Jobs in India

 If you don’t know how to do sector analysis or can’t build financial models, then it’s always a good idea to acquire these skills first and then apply.

-Third step would be to prepare your resume/CV and make it customized for the job you’re interested in.
+The third step would be to prepare your resume/CV and make it customized for the job you're interested in.
 Remember, a good resume can fetch you interview calls.

-Fourth step is to upload your resume on different job sites like Naukri, Monster etc.
+The fourth step is to upload your resume on different job sites like Naukri, Monster etc.

-Sixth step is to visit KPO companies’ websites and fill their online application form.
+The sixth step is to visit KPO companies’ websites and fill their online application form.

-Seventh step is to wait for interview calls and be prepared for interviews.
+The seventh step is to wait for interview calls and be prepared for interviews.